SupremeCommanderMaps/SurvivalVersus/README.md

 **Internal changes**

+* Dropped Final Rush UI and dependence on the FinalRushPro3 mod
 * Refactored the codebase from procedural to object orientated
     * Cohesive sets of code now have their own modules
     * Global/static scope is now avoided where possible and dependency injection is used